cake-tech/monerocom-guides/docs/tutorials/tutorials.md

 # Tutorials

-We include several tutorials here to assist with some common uses of Cake Wallet.
+We include several tutorials here to assist with using Monero.